TERMS AND CONDITIONS OF BUSINESS

 12.3 All amounts payable are exclusive of amounts in respect of value added tax chargeable from time to time (VAT).

-12.5 The Customer shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding except as required by law.
-The Supplier may, without limiting its other rights or remedies, set off any amount owing to it by the Customer against any amount payable by the Supplier to the Customer.
+12.5 The Advertiser shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding except as required by law.
+The Publisher may, without limiting its other rights or remedies, set off any amount owing to it by the Advertiser against any amount payable by the Publisher to the Advertiser.

 13.1 The Advertiser warrants to the Publisher that it is the owner or otherwise authorised user of any Intellectual Rights containing or otherwise affecting, the Advert and shall indemnify from and against all proceedings, claims, demands and any other costs and expenses made or pursued against the Publisher in connection with the Advert, to include, but without prejudice to the generality, any such proceedings, claims, demands or costs and expenses made in respect of Intellectual Property rights, defamation, breach of any statutory enactment, or regulations made there under, or any other matter whatsoever.